narsimlukemsaram/MRS_Gazebo_Simulation/README.md

 # Dependencies
 External dependencies required.

-Install the DarkNet ROS and its dependencies from: https://github.com/leggedrobotics/darknet_ros
+Install the DarkNet ROS and its dependencies from (install in catkin_ws/src folder): https://github.com/leggedrobotics/darknet_ros

-Install the XTDrone and its dependencies from: https://www.yuque.com/xtdrone/manual_en/basic_config
+Install the XTDrone and its dependencies from (install in home/XTDrone folder): https://www.yuque.com/xtdrone/manual_en/basic_config

 # Installation